anirudhsevugan/simpliplay-android-example-fork/README.md

 ## Flutter Ver.
 The Flutter version was built in Android Studio with the Flutter plugin, and primarily relies on the video_player and chewie plugins, uses the keep_screen_on plugin to keep screen active when playing a video, uses the file_picker plugin to pick a video and subtitle file on your device to play, and unlike the App Inventor version, uses a different UI standard, which is rendered with [Skia](https://skia.org/), Material UI.

-It uses **ExoPlayer 2**, just like the App Inventor version, but has less controls, but is simpler to use and *much* more user-friendly, and is solely ExoPlayer (at least, for now).
+It uses **Media 3 ExoPlayer**, something the App Inventor version would've been dreaming of, but has less controls, but is simpler to use and *much* more user-friendly, and is solely ExoPlayer (at least, for now).
 It does not support a quality selector, or advanced audio settings, but it supports everything else the App Inventor version does in the ExoPlayer point of view (P.O.V).

 ## Media3 Demo (Very Early Demo)
 The Media3 Demo was built in Android Studio using Kotlin, and uses the [Media3 Player](https://github.com/akhorasani/Media3Player) app as a base for all Media3 support, and uses the traditional INTENT methods for URL redirects in Kotlin.